Alfred Abel: Directing career

 At the beginning of the 1920s, Abel began considering a career as a director and created the production company Artifex Film.
 The company's only film was The Strike of the Thieves (1921), which Abel directed himself.
 The film was a box office failure.
 Abel did not direct again until 1929; Narcose is considered his most ambitious work.
 Following Narcose, Abel directed Bon Voyage (1933) and Everything for a Woman (1935).
 Abel assisted Carl Hoffman as the dialogue director in the film Viktoria in 1935.

 Personal life and death

 Abel was married to Elizabeth Seidel, with whom he had one daughter, Ursula (1915–1951).
 Ursula, like her father, also became a film actor.
 However, the Nazi regime in 1935 prohibited her from appearing in any further films after she failed to produce ancestry papers (Ariernachweis) for her father to prove he was not of Jewish descent.

 After battling a longtime illness, Abel died on 12 December 1937, aged 58.
 He was buried in the Friedhof Heerstraße cemetery in the Charlottenburg district of Berlin.
-His body was later exhumed and cremated in the German fashion further to non-payment of cemetery fees.
+His body was later exhumed and cremated in the German fashion, due to non-payment of cemetery fees.